dry carpet cleaning

 The icing on the cake as it pertains to dry carpet cleaning is when specialized fans are placed on carpeting.
 There may also be other fans placed strategically in different parts of the structure being cleaned inside of.
 This is done for the purpose of max air flow.
 Depending on the conditions of the indoor air environment is what will help substantially.
 Most of the time during the hot summer months in San Diego, all one has to do is simply open up the windows and let the hot dry air in.
 However, some customers want to crank up the air conditioner and spoil us rotten!
 No worries, this helps too!!

 As you can see there is a knowledgeable process involved with performing dry carpet cleaning on residential homes.
 There is also a low moisture method used for commercial jobs too dubbed “dry cleaning.”
 In this case a floor buffer is used to scrub a specialized encapsulation solution into standard olefin carpet.
 This type of carpet is normally found throughout the commercial office spectrum.
-As professional quality multi-method carpet cleaners in San Diego, we are well versed in the dry carpet cleaning game.
+As professional quality multi-method carpet cleaners, we are well versed in the San Diego dry carpet cleaning game.
 We have to for the purpose of quality and satisfaction.